Deep Policy Iteration with Integer Programming for Inventory Management: Introduction

-Consider typical operations management (OM) problems such as inventory management and network revenue management.
-These problems are generally characterized by large action spaces, often well-defined state-dependent action constraints and rewards, and underlying stochastic transition dynamics.
-For example, a firm managing the inventory across a network of nodes in the supply chain has to decide how much inventory to place across the different nodes of the network.
-To accomplish this efficiently, the firm has to overcome various challenges.
-This includes accounting for (i) the uncertain demand across the nodes in the network; (ii) a large set of locally feasible (and often combinatorial) actions since the firm decides on the number of units to allocate to different nodes; (iii) a large number of state-dependent constraints to ensure that the complete allocation vector is feasible; (iv) the trade-off between the immediate and the long term reward of actions.
+Typical operations management (OM) problems, such as inventory management and network revenue management, are characterized by large action spaces, well-defined state-dependent action constraints, and underlying stochastic transition dynamics.
+For instance, a firm managing inventory across a network of nodes in a supply chain must decide how much inventory to allocate to different nodes \citep{caro2010inventory}.
+This involves overcoming various challenges: dealing with uncertain demand across the network nodes, managing a large set of locally feasible (often combinatorial) actions, ensuring numerous state-dependent constraints are met to maintain feasibility, and balancing the trade-off between immediate and long-term rewards.
+RL methods rely on both live and simulated environments to sample uncertainties and generate reward trajectories.
+By evaluating these trajectories, RL can estimate optimal action policies that balance long-term and short-term rewards.
+However, the large combinatorial action spaces with state-dependent constraints inherent in OM problems make traditional enumeration-based RL techniques computationally infeasible.

-RL methods use an environment, a live or simulated one, to sample the underlying uncertainty to generate reward trajectories, and in-turn estimates of different action policies by understanding the trade-off between long term and short term rewards.
-Nevertheless, large combinatorial action spaces with state-dependent constraints, as in the case of the OM problems described above, render enumeration based RL techniques over the action space, computationally intractable.
-Hence, in this paper, we present a specialized RL algorithm that resolves these challenges.
-In particular, we present a deep-policy iteration method that leverages neural networks (NNs) to approximate the value function and combines it with mathematical programming (MP) and sample average approximation (SAA) to solve the per-step-action optimally while accounting for combinatorial action spaces and state-dependent constraint sets.
-From an RL perspective, one can view this as replacing the actor in an actor-critic method with a math-programming based actor.
-We use this modified RL approach to provide benchmark solutions to inventory management problems with complexities that make analytical solutions even in simpler networks intractable (e.g. lost sales, fixed costs, dual sourcing, lead times in multi-echelon networks) and compare them with state-of-the art RL methods and popular supply chain heuristics.
+In this paper, we present a specialized RL algorithm to address these challenges.
+Specifically, we introduce a deep-policy iteration method that leverages neural networks (NNs) to approximate the value function.
+This method combines mathematical programming (MP) and sample average approximation (SAA) to solve per-step actions optimally, accounting for combinatorial action spaces and state-dependent constraints.
+We employ this modified RL approach to provide benchmark solutions for inventory management problems with complexities that make analytical solutions infeasible, such as lost sales, fixed costs, dual sourcing, and lead times in multi-echelon networks.
+We then compare our approach with state-of-the-art RL methods and popular supply chain heuristics.